Ich73/BinJEditor/README.md

 You can run the program by using the command `python BinJEditor.pyw`.

 ### Distributing
 To pack the program into a single executable file, [pyinstaller](http://www.pyinstaller.org/) is needed.
-Simply run the command `pyinstaller BinJEditor.spec --noconfirm` and the executable will be created in the `dist` folder.
+Run the command `pyinstaller BinJEditor-OneFile.spec --noconfirm` and the executable will be created in the `dist` folder.
+Run the command `pyinstaller BinJEditor-OneFolder.spec --noconfirm` and the program files will be created in the `dist/bin` folder.